 - Entity vocabulary.

-Apart from this must have chapters, app’s specs can also contain specific design constraints, assumptions, and requirements for security, performance or database structure.
+Apart from these must-have chapters, the app’s specs can also contain specific design constraints, assumptions, and security, performance, or database structure requirements.

 - No specific and definite results.